JC3008/DataEngineering_Kubernetes/Readme.md

 The above command will create a new token named as regcred.
 This token is mentioned on your deployment.yaml file.

 ## Deploying your app
+* kubectl apply -f python-deploy.yaml
+* kubectl get pods ***You expect to see status running.
+It may take few minutes.***
+* If you have CrashLoopBackoff status, it is probally because your Docker ran out of memory, just restart your system and repeat those steps if you need.
+In case of you need troubleshotting it, the following commands may be handy: kubectl get pods ***To get the pod name*** kubectl describe <pod name>